Minneapolis judge rejects request to move trial of ex-policeman in Floyd death | Law-Order

 Minneapolis judge rejects request to move trial of ex-policeman in Floyd death

-The judge in the murder trial of Derek Chauvin, the former Minneapolis police officer charged in the death of George Floyd, on Friday denied Chauvin's request to move his trial to a different county, saying publicity on the case had spread far and wide.
-Chauvin's lead lawyer, Eric Nelson, has complained to the court that publicity around the trial has tainted the jury pool in and around Minneapolis, citing in particular the city's announcement last week that it would pay Floyd's relatives $27 million to settle their wrongful-death lawsuit.
+The judge in the trial of Derek Chauvin, the former Minneapolis police officer charged with George Floyd's murder, denied Chauvin's request to move his trial out of the county, saying on Friday that publicity about the case had spread far and wide.
+Chauvin's lead lawyer, Eric Nelson, has complained to the court that publicity around the trial tainted the jury pool in and around Minneapolis, citing in particular the city's announcement last week that it would pay Floyd's relatives $27 million to settle their wrongful-death lawsuit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)